 Waist fastening

 A better-fitting waist is very important for a secure and comfortable fit as it helps keep the shorts in place during movement.
 Traditionally, hiking shorts utilize zippers, buttons, snaps, belts, traditional belt loops, elastic waistbands, and other types of waist tightening mechanisms.
-Athletic shorts usually have low profile drawstrings.
+Athletic shorts usually have low-profile drawstrings.
 Each of these waist fastenings has its pros and cons.

 DWR treatments